 Jesus preached truth always

-I admit without any fear of contradiction that life of Christ, as far as it is known from the New Testament, is blotless and holy, his mission to save the people from vicious actions was noble.
+I admit without any fear of contradiction that the life of Christ, as far as it is known from the New Testament, is blotless and holy, his mission to save the people from vicious actions was noble.
 He used to preach the real truths.
 He had, moreover, well-studied theology, so he could claim to be the doctor of divinity; but he could not practically realize how to administer medicines, prescribed for cleansing the souls suffering from the disease of sins, in such proper dozes as to ensure immediate recovery without offending, in the least, any of his patients.

 In short, he did not act as an experienced physician acts to gain popularity as well as to affect the recovery of those patients suffering for years from malignant diseases.

 All wept and cried on his death and were heavily sorrowful for losing him.
 And even after death he is revered and honored by the people of all castes and climes.
-But it was the will of Great Creator to deprive humankind of such a noble person, so everyone had to resign in His will.
+But it was the will of the Great Creator to deprive humankind of such a noble person, so everyone had to resign in His will.

 If the religious preachers, even in these days, follow Nanak and preach their respective religions as he has preached; religious disputes and national hatred will become the fables of the past, and love and brotherhood shall reign all over the world in their place.
 May the Akalpurkh, the ever-living being, bring soon this long-coveted day.